Lunedì – Domenica 9.30–12.30 / 16.30–20.00

-Following the death of the designer, the building was built by the master builders Domenico Belli and Francesco Fontana, who intervened by making changes to the original project.
+Following the death of the architect, the theatre was built by master builders Domenico Belli and Francesco Fontana, who made substantial changes to the original project.

 The theater was inaugurated in 1812 with the performance of three melodramas: “Ser Marcantonio” by Stefano Pavesi, “Oh, che originale!” by Giovanni Simone Mayer and “Il filosofo sedicente” by Giuseppe Mosca.

-In 1849, a radical restoration was carried out by architect Vincenzo Ghinelli, who expanded the proscenium, redesigned the lines of the stages, and modified the access ramps.
+In 1849, a radical restoration was carried out by architect Vincenzo Ghinelli, who expanded the proscenium, redesigned the stage, and modified the access ramps.
 The works were completed in 1852 and the theatre reopened with the performance of Verdi’s Luisa Miller.
-Another restoration was carried out in 1873 with the destruction of the Piermarini vault and the replacement of the fourth order with a balcony (loggione).
-On the ceiling, the decorations of Tito Boccolini take the place of the ones originally from Spiridione Mattei.
+Another restoration was carried out in 1873 with the destruction of the Piermarini vault and the replacement of the fourth row of boxes with a balcony (loggione).
+On the ceiling, the original decorations by Spiridione Mattei were replaced with the ones by Tito Boccolini.
 The reopening took place in 1879.
-Recently undergoing a new restoration, the theatre was reopened to the public in 1995.
+Recently undergoing a new restoration, the theatre has reopened to the public in 1995.

 Every year the Municipality of Matelica plans a rich and sought-after theatrical and musical season, managed in collaboration with the AMAT (Associazione Marchigiana Attività Teatrali) of which the Municipality of Matelica is a member.